Professional Bristol-based dominatrix

 A mature, curvy dominant female

-I work with the mind and imagination of those I dominate as much as their physical being, and while I do not offer sexual services of any kind, I pride myself in delivering a sensual and erotic experience where this is appropriate.
-My principal specialties are cock and ball torment; nipple torment; sensation play and sensory deprivation; bondage and discipline; electrical play; feminisation; shoe/boot worship; corporal punishment; spanking and role-play.
+I work with the mind and imagination of those I dominate as much as their physical being, and while I do not offer sexual services of any kind, I pride myself in delivering a sensual experience where this is appropriate.
+My principal specialties are CBT; nipple torment; sensation play and sensory deprivation; bondage and discipline; electrical play; feminisation; shoe/boot worship; corporal punishment; spanking and role-play.

 I regularly attend SWAMP (second Sunday of the month) and occasionally get along to the Bristol Munch (first Saturday of the month).